AlphaHydrae/blog/source/_posts/2013-06-29-rest-and-hypermedia-apis.markdown

 }
 ```

-These URIs may point to a resource that describes the semantics of the relation type (such as a web documentation page).
+These URIs may point to a resource that describes the semantics of the relation type, such as a documentation page or a PDF on your website.

-If you don't want to use the full URIs as relation keys, you have to make sure that they can be expanded to URIs, by using for example the [CURIE Syntax](http://www.w3.org/TR/curie/):
+If you don't want to use full URIs as relation keys, you have to make sure that they can be expanded to URIs, by using for example the [CURIE Syntax](http://www.w3.org/TR/curie/):

 ```json
 "_links": {